Izendi/Izendi.github.io/content/projects/GL-GameEngineV3/index.md

 Small Scale Game Engine created using OpenGl
 {{< /lead >}}

-## Final Product look
+## Sample Scene

 ![virtual environment img](Featured.png)

-Looks pretty cool huh <br><br>

-Image of the GUI that can be used to manipulate the scene.
+Image of the GUI that can be used to manipulate entities in the scene.

 ![menu img](MenuIMG.png)

-Best of all it's shiny!
+[ In Development ]